/etc/cron.d/certbot: crontab entries for the certbot package

 openssl pkcs12 -export -in client.pem -inkey client.key -name "Sub-domain certificate for some name" -out client.p12

-GlobalSign provides instruction on how to actually install the p12 client certificate for browsers in Linux and Windows.
+GlobalSign provides instructions on how to actually install the p12 client certificate for browsers in Linux and Windows.

 References

-1. It is used to “enhance” the security of certificate revocation request, by requiring not only knowledge of the private key, but also the challenge password.
+1. It is used to “enhance” the security of a certificate revocation request, by requiring not only knowledge of the private key, but also the challenge password.
 Thus, someone who got hold of your private key cannot revoke the certificate by himself.
 However, this is also the reason why this option is not used more often: When someone steals your private key, usually they will prefer the certificate not to be revoked.

-Creating Self-Signed ECDSA SSL Certificate using OpenSSL
+Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 Before generating a private key, you’ll need to decide which elliptic curve to use.
-To list the supported curves run:
+To list the supported curves, run:

 openssl ecparam -list_curves

-Generating the certificate is done in two steps: First we create the private key, and then we create the self-signed X509 certificate:
+Generating the certificate is done in two steps: first, we create the private key, and then we create the self-signed X.509 certificate:

 openssl ecparam -name secp521r1 -genkey -param_enc explicit -out private-key.pem